Ammar-Amjad/Ammar-Amjad/README.md

 <h1 style=text-align:center;>Hello, I'm Ammar Amjad! 👋</h1>

-Master's student in Computer Science from the University of Florida, graduating in December 2023.
+- Master's student in Computer Science from the University of Florida, graduating in December 2023.

-Bachelor's degree in Computer Engineering from NUST.

-Three years working as a Data Scientist and Data Engineer at IBM and Kyndryl.
+- Three years working as a Data Scientist and Data Engineer at IBM.

 - 💻 **What I'm doing now:** I'm deepening my knowledge in Computer Science, with a special focus on GCP and AWS.
 - 👀 **What I'm looking for:** Starting from January 2024, I am eager to explore full-time opportunities in Software Engineering, Data Science, or Data Engineering.